-The Bank is organised into six major business lines: retail (excluding payment systems such as credit and debit cards), payment systems (which includes the Bank's credit and debit card business and is operated together with its subsidiary GPS), SME banking, commercial banking, corporate banking and other operations (the most significant of which is global markets).
+The Bank is organised into six major business lines: retail (excluding payment systems such as credit and debit cards), payment systems (which includes the Bank's credit and debit card business and is operated together with its subsidiary GPS), SME banking, commercial banking, corporate banking and treasury.
 Each of the Bank's business lines is managed by a separate department within the Bank, except that the payment systems business line is managed by the Bank together with GPS.
 The Bank also conducts certain international banking operations through its foreign branches, foreign representative offices and subsidiaries.
 All of the Group's business lines are supported by head office and other support functions.
 The Bank's subsidiaries (described in "The Group and its Business - Subsidiaries" below) provide various specialty products to clients of the Group.

-Principal Shareholder
+Principal Shareholders